Sailor Jerry: Career

 In the 1950s he worked as a licensed skipper of a tour ship.

 Legacy

 Sailor Jerry's influence on the art of modern tattooing is widely recognized.

 A documentary film about his life, Hori Smoku Sailor Jerry, was released in 2008.
+The film is available on DVD or for free via YouTube.

 His flash drawings were shown in a museum exhibit at the Musée du quai Branly, Paris, and the Field Museum, Chicago.
-His works are also part of the Zander Collection in Cologne.

-Since 2015, an annual independently-produced event has taken place in June, called the Sailor Jerry Festival, to honor Collins' legacy in Honolulu's Chinatown.
-The event has included live music, art shows, movie screenings, a fashion show, neighborhood tours, and tattoos available at area shops.
-A portion of the proceeds from the event is donated every year to the Collins family.
+Since 2015, an annual independently-produced event has taken place in June, called the "Sailor Jerry Festival", to honor Collins' legacy in Honolulu's Chinatown.
+The event has included such things as live music, art exhibits, comedy, movie screenings, a fashion show, neighborhood tours, and tattoos available at area shops.
+The event is Collins family approved, many of whom have attended multiple festival dates and even been part of official meet-and-greet parties.
+Things expanded to include an annual 'Birthday Bash' edition every January.
+Both the January and June festivals aim to celebrate and educate.
+They are not tied to the rum company.